-Learning Objectives Content Personal Study Activities Identify the safety requirements for work on propellers and propeller systems Determining whether the propeller must be removed or not according to the work plan If the propeller is not removed, putting it in a safe position (angle of incidence); make sure that the engine cannot start (remove magnetos and spark plugs); wear safety glasses If the propeller is removed, making sure that the engine cannot start; wear safety glasses, secure the propeller on the work bench Laboratory notebook: see exercises related to laboratories Identify relevant information in the documentation of regulations for the maintenance of propellers and propeller systems.
-Special documents (measurement recording and inspection sheets, and work documents) Laws and regulations specific to the maintenance of propellers and propeller systems Logbooks and entries to make during maintenance Laboratory notebook: see exercises related to laboratories
+1.Task planification of propeller and 1.Task planification of propeller and propeller system maintenance Learning Objectives Content Personal Study Activities 1.7 Identify the safety requirements f work on propellers and propeller systems Determining whether the propeller must be removed or not according to the work plan.
+If the propeller is not removed, putting it in a safe position (angle of incidence); make sure that the engine cannot start (remove magnetos and spark plugs); wear safety glasses.
+If the propeller is removed, making sure that the engine cannot start; wear safety glasses, secure the propeller on the work bench Laboratory notes and documentation: see exercises related to laboratories in TEAMS 1.9 Identify relevant information in th documentation of regulations for the maintenance of propellers an propeller systems. recording and inspection sheets, and Laboratory notes and documentation: see exercises related to laboratories in TEAMS

-Learning Objectives Content Personal Study Activities 2.1 Use relevant documentation for the maintenance of propellers or propeller systems.
-Identifying the propeller or the system according to the model or the serial number Finding allowable limits when conducting an inspection Validating the application of the propeller or propeller system using logbooks.
-Laboratory notebook: see exercises related to laboratories 2.2 Apply the laws and regulations relevant to maintenance of propellers or propeller systems.
-Researching laws and regulations that apply to particular cases Tracking using logbooks Laboratory notebook: see exercises related to laboratories 2.3 Plan the logical sequence of operations for maintenance of propellers or propeller systems Using the documentation that accompanies propellers, deciding the sequence of operations according to those possible: removal, disassembly, balancing, cleaning, repairing, assembling, installing, adjusting linkages Laboratory notebook: see exercises related to laboratories 2.4 Plan and identify the use of material necessary for maintenance of propellers or propeller systems.
-Using the documents and the logical sequence of operations, finding equipment, material and hardware necessary and arranging them in a safe manner Laboratory notebook: see exercises related to laboratories
+2.P 2.Perform propeller and propeller system removal Learning Objectives Content Personal Study Activities 2.1 Use relevant documentation for the maintenance of propellers or propeller systems. • Identifying the propeller or the system according to the model or the serial number Finding allowable limits when conducting an inspection Validating the application of the propeller or propeller system using logbooks.
+Laboratory notes and documentation: see exercises related to laboratories in TEAMS 2.2 Apply the laws and regulations relevant to maintenance of propellers or propeller systems. • Researching laws and regulations that apply to specific cases.
+Tracking using logbooks Laboratory notes and documentation: see exercises related to laboratories in TEAMS 2.3 Plan the logical sequence of operations for maintenance of propellers or propeller systems • Using the documentation that accompanies propellers, deciding the sequence of operations according to those possible: removal, disassembly, balancing, cleaning, repairing, assembling, installing, adjusting linkages Laboratory notes and documentation: see exercises related to laboratories in TEAMS 2.4 Plan and identify the use of material necessary for maintenance of propellers or propeller systems.
+Using the documents and the logical sequence of operations, finding equipment, material, and hardware necessary and arranging them in a safe manner Laboratory notes and documentation: see exercises related to laboratories in TEAMS

-Learning Objectives Content Personal Study Activities 3.1 Apply safety rules for removing propellers or propeller systems.
-Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Ensuring that the propeller is correctly positioned for removal according to the manufacturer's manual Ensuring that the engine will not start Laboratory notebook: see exercises related to laboratories 3.2 Use the procedure described in the manufacturer's manuals for removing propellers or propeller systems.
-Visual inspection of propellers, propeller systems and/or linkages Identification of useful reference points (position marks) Removal as per the procedure Visual inspection of the removed pieces Laboratory notebook: see exercises related to laboratories 3.3 Analyze inspection results and the guidelines on relevant documents.
-Learning to write inspection results in special documents or in the logbooks according to the limitations described in the manuals or the documents that accompany the propeller or propeller system Laboratory notebook: see exercises related to laboratories
+3.P 3.Perform propeller and propeller system installation Learning Objectives Content Personal Study Activities 3.1 Apply safety rules for removing propellers or propeller systems.
+Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Ensuring that the propeller is correctly positioned for removal according to the manufacturer's manual.
+Ensuring that the engine will not start Laboratory notes and documentation: see exercises related to laboratories in TEAMS 3.2 Use the procedure described in the manufacturer's manuals for removing propellers or propeller systems.
+Visual inspection of propellers, propeller systems and/or linkages Identification of useful reference points (position marks) Removal as per the procedure Visual inspection of the removed pieces Laboratory notes and documentation: see exercises related to laboratories in TEAMS 3.3 Analyze inspection results and the guidelines on relevant documents.
+Learning to write inspection results in special documents or in the logbooks according to the limitations described in the manuals or the documents that accompany the propeller or propeller system Laboratory notes and documentation: see exercises related to laboratories in TEAMS